StephanKnox/real-estate-project/README.md

 * Upserts and ACID Transactions - merge, update and delete with ACID capabilities are performed directly on your distributed files

+* Time travel capabilities - when one can query previous versions of the table

 # Serving Layer